slacgismo/solar-data-tools/docs/source/getting_started/install.md

 # Solvers

-## QSS & CLARABEL
+## CLARABEL

-By default, [QSS](https://github.com/cvxgrp/qss) and CLARABEL solvers are used for non-convex and convex problems, respectively.
-Both are supported by [OSD](https://github.com/cvxgrp/signal-decomposition/tree/main), the modeling language used to solve signal decomposition problems in Solar Data Tools, and both are open source.
+By default, the CLARABEL solver is used to solve the signal decomposition problems.
+CLARABEL (as well as other solvers) is compatible with [OSD](https://github.com/cvxgrp/signal-decomposition/tree/main), the modeling language used to solve signal decomposition problems in Solar Data Tools, and both are open source.

 ## MOSEK

 MOSEK is a commercial software package.
-Since it is more stable and offers faster solve times, we provide continuing support for it, however you will still need to obtain a license.
+Since it is more stable and offers faster solve times, we provide continuing support for it (with signal decomposition problem formulations using CVXPY).
+However, you will still need to obtain a license.
 If installing with pip, you can install the optional MOSEK dependency by running `pip install "solar-data-tools[mosek]"`.
 If installing from conda, you will have to manually install MOSEK if you desire to use it as conda does not support optional dependencies like pip.